unbit/uwsgi-docs/Configuration.rst

 Placeholders
 ------------

-Placeholders are custom special variables defined during configuration time by simply setting a new configuration variable of your own devising.
+Placeholders are custom magic variables defined during configuration time by setting a new configuration variable of your own devising.

-As always, code is better than words

 .. code-block:: ini